atlassistant/pytlas/docs/writing_skills/handler.rst

     if not room:
       # Here we ask the user to fill the 'room' slot.
 That's the only case when you don't
       # need to call done yourself.
+      # Like in the answer text argument, the ask text argument also accept an array of strings and
+      # pytlas will choose one randomly to provide to the user.
       return request.agent.ask('room', 'Which room?')

     request.agent.answer('Turning lights on in %s' % room)